decred-proposals/mainnet/cb446a469987d6603d93f442ef0d4e45bacbea47a72b5ce89f9c3cac3868d627/1/payload/index.md

 _(5) Decred Evangelists shall be rewarded according to the following framework:_

-•	For projects approved by the majority of the Decred community that go ahead, the Decred Evangelist would be paid ten-percent of any upfront fees and/or any long-term royalties or license fees paid by the co-development partner into the Treasury, or, in a situation where the co-development partner is paying a negligible sum, then at a minimum a flat fee of $10,000 paid by the Treasury to the evangelist for getting a deal done that wins broad community support.
-The commission based fee is a little bit higher than the commission-based fee compensation that a skilled BD executive at Oracle or IBM would make, to account for lack of monthly salary, and also to account for the fact that Decred is still a young project.
-Given these facts, winning major BD deals done with partners and gaining community support will be a labor of love and quite high-risk.
+•	For projects approved by the majority of the Decred community that go ahead, the Decred Evangelist would be paid ten-percent of any upfront fees and/or any long-term royalties or license fees paid by the co-development partner into the Treasury.
+The commission-based fee is a little bit higher than the commission-based fee compensation that a skilled BD executive at Oracle or IBM would make, to account for lack of monthly salary, and also to account for the fact that Decred is still a young project, which translates into a reality where winning major BD deals with partners and gaining community support will be a labor of love and quite high-risk.

 _(6) The Program Administrator shall play the following functions:_